contimarta/contimarta/README.md

 ## Projects

-- [The Guardian News App](https://github.com/contimarta/news-challenge) - Digital Futures challenge where I built a React App that uses The Guardian API to retrieve the latest news and display them.
+- [The Guardian News App](https://github.com/contimarta/news-challenge) - Personal project where I built a React App that uses The Guardian API to retrieve the latest news and display them.
 - [Kitchen Utensils Boutique](https://github.com/contimarta/boutique) - Pair-Programming project where we built a shop's website using React and a JSON mock server to store the data.